Cloud2602/BEVLidar-Object-Detection/README.md

 ### 📄 Paper reference

-For more information and to explore the source dataset in detail, refer to the //ADD PAPER
+For more information and to explore the source dataset in detail, refer to the (paper)[BEV_Object_Detection.pdf].

 ## 📦 Dataset and training summary